nahidsaikat/nahidsaikat.com/content/posts/understanding-protocols-in-python/index.md

 add(FloatAdder())
 ```

-From Python 3.12 and onwords, we can have a more simplified version of generic protocol.
+From Python 3.12 and onwards, we can have a more simplified version of generic protocol.
 ```python
 from typing import Protocol